Last Updated on July 9, 2026 by Daniel Globe

 NetJets lets you buy a fractional share of a private jet, usually 1/16th or more, so you can access 800+ aircraft without full ownership.
 You’ll pay an upfront share price, monthly management fees, and hourly rates, and first-year costs can exceed $1 million.
 In return, you get guaranteed availability, broad aircraft choice, and full operational support.
-Compared with jet cards or alternatives like Craft Pod, the trade-off is price versus flexibility, and there’s more to unpack.
+Compared with jet cards or diversified alternatives like Craft Pod, the trade-off is price versus flexibility, and there’s more to unpack below.

 What Is NetJets Fractional Ownership?